OfficeDev/office-js-docs-pr/docs/design/add-in-icons-monoline.md

 #### Element placement

-Base elements are placed in the center of the icon with in the padding.
-If it cannot place perfectly centered, then the base should err to the top right.
+Base elements are placed in the center of the icon within the padding.
+If it can't be placed perfectly centered, then the base should err to the top right.
 In the following example, the icon is perfectly centered:

 ![Image showing perfectly centered icon](../images/monolineicon4.png)